 Leaving all personal rants aside, every year, I still see tourists renting a car and driving like crazy around the island, from point A to B with only one of these in mind: “I’ve got to see Balos”, “I must see Knossos” “I must go to Elafonisi”.

-As a consequence, they’re stressed, tired and, honestly… they see virtually nothing!
+As a consequence, they’re stressed and tired, and, honestly… they see virtually nothing!

 What people probably forget is that there are equally beautiful places to see on the island minus the hustle and the crowds.